GoogleCloudPlatform/anthos-service-mesh-packages/scripts/asm-installer/README.md

 Otherwise, the script will fail if they are not already enabled.

-You can specify an optional YAML file to customize the IstioOperator to apply to the Kubernetes cluster by using the OPERATOR\_OVERLAY flag.
+You can specify an optional YAML file to customize the IstioOperator to apply to the Kubernetes cluster by using the CUSTOM\_OVERLAY flag.
 This merges the specified file with the base Anthos Service Mesh manifest, and allows users to install optional components at install time.

+You can also specify a YAML file from the asm/istio/options folder in this repo by using the OPTION flag.
+This is a convenient way to apply configuration without needing to download the package beforehand.
+Specify the name without the .yaml file extension to specify the configuration. (e.g.
+`asm/istio/options/optional-configuration-example.yaml` would be passed by `--option optional-configuration-example`)

 If the script is running as a service account and not a user, set the SERVICE\_ACCOUNT option to the name of the service account, and